IBM/Ansible-OpenShift-Provisioning/README.md

 * The goal of this playbook is to setup and deploy a User Provisioned Infrastructure (UPI) OpenShift cluster on an IBM Z or LinuxONE mainframe utilizing KVM as the virtualization method.
 * This README file gives extremely detailed step-by-step instructions for you to use as a reference.
-It assumes near zero experience.
+It assumes near zero experience with Ansible.

 ## Supported Operating Systems (for local workstation):